• Hi!

 JOURNAL ARTICLES

-Regulatory Impact Analysis and Litigation Risk,” with Christopher Carrigan and Jerry Ellig, Journal of Benefit-Cost Analysis, forthcoming.
+Regulatory Impact Analysis and Litigation Risk,” with Christopher Carrigan and Jerry Ellig, Journal of Benefit-Cost Analysis, First View, 2024, pp. 1-19.

 Notice the Comment?
 Chinese Government Responsiveness to Public Participation in the Policymaking Process,” with Steven J. Balla, Andrew Wan, Yat To Yeung, and Geng Zhai, Governance, Early View, 2024.